 - Fresh cilantro leaves chopped

 - Press the sauté button and adjust the heat to the highest setting.
 Add the oil to the pot and once it’s hot, add the whole spices and stir.
 Once the cumin seeds turn brown add the onions.
 Stir-fry for 6-7 minutes or until the onions begin to brown.

-- Secure the lid, close the pressure valve and cook for 6 minutes at high pressure.
+- Add the water and rice and mix well, then secure the lid, close the pressure valve and cook for 6 minutes at high pressure.

 - Naturally release pressure for 10 minutes.
 Open the valve to release any remaining pressure.

 - Sprinkle with cilantro, mint, dried cranberries, and pumpkin seeds.